 Being charged with a crime, or even just accused of one, can often mean the loss of a professional license and of a career.
 Doctors, teachers, CDL holders, firefighters, teachers, pilots, and pharmacists are just a few of the professions that require a professional license in order for a person to practice.

-Increasing incidents of DUI has become a major problem for the law enforcement agencies.
-They have made the roads unsafe with crashes and injuries being reported from every corner of Pennsylvania.
-Naturally the law enforcement agencies have come down hard on this problem.
-When charged with this offense your license or that of your loved one can be suspended for a period between 6 months to 18 months depending on previous record of charges.
-In such an event you would be served with a Notice of Suspension and failing to schedule an Administrative License Revocation hearing within 30 days would see your driving privileges being suspended as per the state laws.
-It goes without saying that you need the services of a seasoned Pittsburgh DUI lawyer.What You Need To Know
+Increasing incidents of DUI has become a major problem for law enforcement agencies.
+These DUIs have made the roads unsafe with crashes and injuries being reported from every corner of Pennsylvania.
+Naturally, law enforcement agencies have come down hard on this problem.
+When charged with this offense, your license or that of your loved one can be suspended for a period of between 6 months to 18 months depending on the person’s previous record of charges.
+In such an event you would be served with a Notice of Suspension, and failing to schedule an Administrative License Revocation hearing within 30 days would see your driving privileges being suspended as per the state laws.
+It goes without saying that you need the services of a seasoned, DUI-trained Pittsburgh criminal defense lawyer.What You Need to Know

-Not driving isn’t considered as an acknowledgement of suspension
+- Not driving isn’t considered as an acknowledgment of suspension

-Surrendering the Pennsylvania license in another state doesn’t qualify you for credit scores or serves as an acknowledgement of suspension
+- Surrendering the Pennsylvania license in another state doesn’t qualify you for credit scores or serves as an acknowledgment of suspension

 An ALR hearing is the best opportunity for a Pittsburgh resident to cite valid reasons why their license shouldn’t be suspended and why they shouldn’t be denied this privilege.
 I shall do all the groundwork required to tilt the arguments in your favor and protect your interests.